secureCodeBox/secureCodeBox/documentation/docs/12-mentions.md

 ## Blog Posts and Articles

+- [Automating Penetration Testing with SecureCodeBox on Kubernetes Kind Clusters Using GitHub Actions][gharbi-post] 🇬🇧 by [Yasmine Gharbi][gharbi-author].
 - [Wprowadzenie do OWASP secureCodeBox][lukasz-post] 🇵🇱 by [Łukasz Mieczkowski][lukasz-blog].
 - [Exploring secureCodeBox — An Open-Source Continuous Security Testing Solution for DevSecOps][theowni-post] 🇬🇧 by [Krzysztof Pranczk][theowni-author].
 - [SecureCodeBox — k8s based, toolchain for continuous security scans][gortega-post] 🇬🇧 by [Gustavo Ortega][gortega-author].